SuperfoodTech/TuyulVB/README.md

 ---
 *This project was crafted to bring efficiency and automation to your data enrichment tasks.*
+-   **Error Handling**: The script is resilient.
+If a restaurant search fails, it logs "Not Found" and moves to the next one without crashing.
+-   **UI Changes**: This scraper depends on the structure of the Grab Food website.
+If the site's layout changes significantly, the `grab_scraper.py` module may need to be updated.
+-   **Rate Limiting**: The script includes small `time.sleep()` delays to mimic human behavior and avoid being blocked.
+For very large datasets, consider adding longer, randomized delays between requests.

+### Troubleshooting

+-   **`selenium.common.exceptions.SessionNotCreatedException`**: Your `chromedriver.exe` version does not match your installed Google Chrome version.
+-   **`gspread.exceptions.SpreadsheetNotFound`**: The `SPREADSHEET_ID` is incorrect, or you haven't shared the sheet with the service account's email.
+-   **`gspread.exceptions.WorksheetNotFound`**: The `WORKSHEET_NAME` does not exist in your spreadsheet.
+-   **Restaurants are consistently "Not Found"**: The location you're providing might be too general or too specific.
+Try different formats (e.g., "City", "Neighborhood, City").

+---
 *This project was crafted to bring efficiency and automation to your data enrichment tasks.*